 Caviar garnishings and dishes.
 Topping any dish with caviar must be done immediately before serving.
 If this is not possible, it is much better to present the caviar in a separate bowl and let the diners help themselves might surround the bowl of caviar with separate portions of finely chopped parsley, chives, white onions, sour cream and other accompaniments.
 Let your guests enjoy creating their own combinations of flavors.
 This style of serving can be used with canapés or crackers, as well as on all soup and hot dishes.

-Stuffed eggs with Iranian Beluga caviar.
+Stuffed eggs with Iranian Beluga caviar from Iran.

 When caviar is served au naturel in appropriate crystal or china bowls, the bowls should be embedded in coarsely crushed ice held in a silver or metal container.
 Special cutlery is a must.
 Be careful not to serve caviar if you have doubts about its quality.